MicrosoftDocs/security/security-docs/operations/siem-xdr-overview.md

 ## [Azure portal](#tab/azure-portal)

-Here is the process of responding to an incident with Microsoft Defender XDR and Microsoft Sentinel.
+Here's the process of responding to an incident with Microsoft Defender XDR and Microsoft Sentinel.

 1. Triage the incident in the Microsoft Sentinel portal.
 2. Move over to the Microsoft Defender portal to start your investigation.